pjf/anki-deck-scraper/README.md

+**NOTE: This code is no longer operational, running it may get you IP banned**

 This is the hackiest set of hacks to get a complete list of anki decks that has ever been written.